 Russia holds downsized Victory Day parade

-Putin is set to speak at the World War II commemoration, which is scaled back this year due to security concerns.
+Putin invoked the Soviet victory in World War II to rally his army in Ukraine, saying ‘our heroes move forward’.

-Russia has kicked off its annual Victory Day military parade in Moscow to mark the defeat of Nazi Germany during the second world war.
+Russia has held its annual Victory Day military parade in Moscow to mark the defeat of Nazi Germany during the second world war.

 The parade, scaled back this year due to security concerns, started at about 10am (07:00 GMT) in Red Square, with a military formation bearing the Russian flag.